jlahijani/awesome-processwire/README.md

   * [Batcher](https://modules.processwire.com/modules/process-batcher/)
   * [Admin Template Columns](https://modules.processwire.com/modules/admin-template-columns/)

-## Pro Module Download Links
-Pro modules are downloaded from forum threads.
-They cannot be updated from GitHub or the ProcessWire Upgrade module.
-These are the direct links to the forum threads which are viewable if you are (a) a forum member and (b) have an active module subscription:

-@todo

 ## Site Profiles
 When installing ProcessWire, you are only given the option to use the [Blank Site Profile](https://processwire.com/download/site-profiles/#blank-site-profile), which demonstrates a ProcessWire site in its purest, most minimal form.
 While this suits the needs for experienced ProcessWire developers looking for a clean starting point, it may be too minimal for those just starting out.